greghesp/ha-bambulab/README.md

   code.
 - Please name your commits accordingly, and add some context as to what you have added.

-If you feel this integration was valuable and want to support it in other ways, you can make buy me a coffee at https://Ko-fi.com/adriangarside
+If you feel this integration was valuable and want to support it in other ways, you can buy me a coffee at https://Ko-fi.com/adriangarside

 ## Setup